 The prologue in Indiana Jones and the Raiders of the Lost Ark provides another helpful example.
 We’re introduced to this competent character navigating his way through an ancient ruin to recover a treasure.
 He evades traps and pitfalls, gets what he wants, but at the very end drops the treasure.
 An exciting opening with promises made about the character—that he’s competent but has flaws, and immediately we want to know more.

 I find nothing more frustrating than a static story.
 Don’t introduce me to a character and have him do nothing for paragraphs or pages.

-In his creative writing lectures (all of which are free of charge on Youtube.
-Well worth watching), Brandon Sanderson explains the importance of making the reader feel like they are making progress with the story, that they are going somewhere—exploring ancient ruins or vibrant cities, walking through great battles and experiencing intimate moments in characters’ lives.
+Packed with creative writing tips, (all of which are free of charge on Youtube.
+Well worth watching), Brandon Sanderson’s lectures explain the importance of making the reader feel like they are making progress with the story, that they are going somewhere—exploring ancient ruins or vibrant cities, walking through great battles and experiencing intimate moments in characters’ lives.

 It doesn’t stop at places or adventures, though.
 A reader must see the characters taking steps to achieve their goals, and often those steps involve the obstacles we as writers throw in their path.
 If for three chapters the protagonist is just sailing to some faraway land, the reader will end up wanting their ship to sink.
 What twists could be added?
 Could they encounter a sea monster, a pirate ship, a deadly storm?

 How To Plot A Story: Tools